acecconato/AnthonyCecconato_6_01102022/README.md

 Create the database: `php bin/console d:d:c`

+Execute migration to generate database schema: `php bin/console d:m:m`

 Now, you can generate the dummy content with: `php bin/console doctrine:fixtures:load`

-At this step, you should launch the application with: `make run-dev` or `symfony serve && npm run dev`
+At this step, you can start the application with: `symfony serve && npm run dev`

 **Demo account:**